 When I went vegan 5 years ago, I started veganizing classic, traditional recipes.
 And because I live in Austria (Schnitzel is our national dish, you figure how meat-centric our cuisine is) I needed a good alternative for all the meat in the recipes and I found it by using TVP (= Textured Vegetable Protein).
 It was an easy way to still indulge in the known and beloved dishes, without all the animal cruelty.

-TVP definitely has helped me transition to a vegan diet, it made the process of adapting a plant-based diet a whole lot easier.
+TVP definitely has helped me transition to a vegan diet, it made the process of adopting a plant-based diet a whole lot easier.
 Now, 5 years in, I still love meals made with TVP and I always have a stash of all kinds of different forms of TVP at home.

 I love TVP because